Emergency Vets in New Orleans: What Pet Owners Should Know

 Website: https://www.msah.com

-What to Have Ready in an Emergency
+What to Prepare Before an Emergency Happens

-• a list of current medications
+a list of current medications and dosages

-• a secure carrier, leash, or towel
+a secure carrier, leash, or towel for transport

 A Note from Scout & Company